Airy, creamy, fluffy… Heavy, sugary, watery…

 Gifford’s had one more concern—reaching millennials, said Samantha Plourd, Gifford’s marketing manager and the youngest of the siblings.

 The original 10 Ice Dream Team members set out to help.
 They came from a broad range of backgrounds and interests, including Fatimah Ali ’19, a computer science major and mathematics minor.
-To enrich her experiences, she’s always looking to try new things at Colby, like the Gifford’s project, she said.
+To enrich her experiences, she always looked to try new things at Colby, like the Gifford’s project, she said.

 “Initially I thought, as a computer science major, I would need to get a job as a software engineer,” Ali said.
 “But through the Gifford’s consulting project, I was able to realize that I can use my tech background for consulting or advising.”
 Now medical technology consulting is part of her career plan.